vibhanshu-mishra/procore-submittal-rfi-tracker/README.md

 # Procore Submittal and RFI Tracker

-> Automatically capture Procore Submittal and RFI email notifications, organise project folders, download available project PDFs, and maintain a structured Excel tracker—without manual data entry.
+> Automatically capture Procore Submittal and RFI email notifications, organise project folders, download available project PDFs, and maintain a structured Excel tracker without manual data entry.
 Built with Microsoft Power Automate for structural engineering workflows.

 Built by a structural engineer, this Power Automate workflow monitors Outlook for incoming Procore action-required notifications and automatically classifies each email as either an RFI or a Submittal.
 It extracts project metadata, creates project folders on a network file server, downloads available Cover Sheets and RFI attachments, and maintains a searchable Excel tracker hosted on OneDrive or SharePoint.